 The foundation's "Stay 4" project was devised to counteract the drop out crisis that plagued the students within unfortunate situations.
 Selected by the high school districts at the beginning of their junior year, students are required to satisfy criteria focusing on academics, community service, and extracurricular activities during their junior and senior year.

 "Stay 4" makes students aware of educational opportunities through several field trips to area colleges and links students with advisers who support them in finding the required financial aid and scholarships for college.
 This distinct program plays a vital role in communicating an unmet necessity and helps aid students through their crucial first year which can dictate long term success or failure.

 More than 550 students have been a part of the "Stay 4" Project and 97% of them have graduated from high school; most are the first in their families to do so, and nearly all are first generation college students.

-More than 200 of these students have continued their education, been a part of their University's Honors Programs, and have received both graduate and undergraduate degrees from 35+ colleges.
+More than half of these students have continued their education, been a part of their University's Honors Programs, and have received both graduate and undergraduate degrees from 35+ colleges.

 Proceeds will benefit the "Stay 4" Project®, a local initiative designed to address the high school dropout crisis, and help low income students that demonstrate the ability to succeed, yet are at risk for dropping out.